 The financial models were completed using a base case gold price of US\$1,300 per ounce.
-The Base Case Pre-Tax economic evaluation has an IRR of 34%, payback of capital in 2.8 years and a NPV of US\$102 million at a discount rate of 5%.
+The Base Case Pre-Tax economic evaluation has an estimated IRR of 34%, payback of capital in 2.8 years and an estimated NPV of US\$102 million at a discount rate of 5%.